NielsDeCraecker/zvc-celtic/site/content/_index.md

 ---
-title: Celtic
+title: ' '
-subtitle: In Celtic we trust
+subtitle: ' '
-image: /img/home-jumbotron.jpg
+image: /img/celtic-fc-sign-up-eze-group.jpg
 blurb:
-  heading: Why Kaldi?
+  heading: Celtic
   text: >-
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans